Getting Started with Claude Code: From Local AI to Cloud-Powered Development

 Before I ever touched Claude Code, I tried the local route.
 If you're thinking about AI-assisted development, you've probably considered running a model locally too.
 Here's what happened when I did - and why I ended up going a different direction.

-The Local AI Experiment: Ollama + Qwen
+The Local AI Experiment: Ollama + Qwen#

 The idea was appealing: run an AI model on my own hardware, no cloud dependency, no API costs, complete privacy.
 I installed Ollama and pulled the Qwen 3.4B model - a smaller, faster model that should theoretically run fine on consumer hardware.

-The response times made it impractical for development work.
-When you're in the middle of writing code and you need to ask "how does this Next.js API work?" or "refactor this function," waiting 30+ seconds for each response kills your flow.
 And the smaller model meant the answers weren't always accurate enough for production code - I'd spend more time verifying the output than I saved by using AI in the first place.

 There are absolutely valid use cases for local models.
 Privacy-sensitive work, offline environments, or if you have serious GPU hardware.
 But for day-to-day development on a normal workstation?
 The cloud models are just better right now.

-Setting Up an Anthropic Account
+Setting Up an Anthropic Account#

 After the Ollama experiment, I decided to try Anthropic's Claude directly.
 The setup is straightforward: